domgom/kontr/ROADMAP.md

 context for extension functions (not really necessary as we don't extend classes that aren't ours so namespace pollution is negligible)

 ## DONE
+✅proper github friendly readme
+✅web disclaimer: no cookies, no saved data
+✅web not write files in the server
 ✅web take current version for maven and gradle blocks.
 Also README.md ✅web filter only *.json files in select button
 ✅web fix wording and spacing of the left side